 Standing committees are permanent sub-committees of the SC.
 Their membership changes periodically.
-The School's current standing committees include: Graduate Academic Committee, Undergraduate Academic Committee, IT Committee, Ship Operations Committee, Library Committee, Diversity, Equity and Inclusion Committee, and Awards and Recognition Committee.
+The School's current standing committees are the Graduate and Undergraduate Academic Committees (both reporting to the dean) as well as the IT Committee, Ship Operations Committee, Boating Safety Committee, the Diving Control Board, and the Diversity, Equity and Inclusion Committee, all of which report to the school council.

-With the exception of the Advisory Committee on Promotion and Tenure, ad hoc committees are formed by the dean and/or the SC, and exist for finite time periods as needed.
-Ad hoc committees may, but do not have to be, sub-committees of the SC.
+With the exception of the Advisory Committee on Promotion and Tenure, ad hoc committees are formed by the dean and / or the SC and exist for finite time periods as needed.
+Ad hoc committees may be, but do not have to be, sub-committees of the SC.